zpinto/learn-flaskRESTful-dev-deployment/README.md

   - The post request will use the \_user_parser to parse the body of the HTTP request being sent to the webserver.

-  - The arguments from the body will be used to check if the usernam is valid and the password is correct
+  - The arguments from the body will be used to check if the username is valid and the password is correct

   - If the previous are correct, a access_token and a refresh_token are sent to the caller